-The Orders provide that T.V. commercials must contain certain information to be announced on the screen or by a speaker, including the name and effects of the medicinal product and significant side effects.
-In addition, the addressee must be encouraged to read the package leaflet, to read more about the application of the pharmaceutical product on the tele-text pages of the T.V. channel concerned, and to look up the website of the marketing authorisation holder.
+The Orders provide that TV commercials must contain certain information to be announced on the screen or by a speaker, including the name and effects of the medicinal product and significant side effects.
+In addition, the addressee must be encouraged to read the package leaflet, to read more about the application of the pharmaceutical product on the tele-text pages of the TV channel concerned, and to look up the website of the marketing authorisation holder.

-In order to ensure the credibility of the commercial and to avoid bringing information which could confuse the ordinary consumer, the Orders contain 14 types of information, which are prohibited, including: (i) statements claiming that common well-being may be reduced if the medicinal product is not used; (ii) recommendations by Health Professionals encouraging consumption of medicinal products; and iii) discussions on fatal diseases or symptoms thereof.
+In order to ensure the credibility of the commercial and to avoid bringing information which could confuse the ordinary consumer, the Orders contain 14 types of information that are prohibited, including: (i) statements claiming that common wellbeing may be reduced if the medicinal product is not used; (ii) recommendations by Healthcare Professionals encouraging consumption of medicinal products; and iii) discussions on fatal diseases or symptoms thereof.